PythonBalkan/PythonBelgrade/docs/source/sponsorship/index.rst

 - **Acknowledgment and Gratitude**: Your company will be acknowledged and appreciated by the host at the beginning of each meetup.
 - **Swag Showcase**: You will have the opportunity to showcase your company's swag on a dedicated side table during every meetup.
 - **Speaking Opportunity**: Priority consideration for one of your representatives to deliver a technical and educational talk at 5 out of 10 meetups per year.
-Please note that talks primarily serving as promotional presentations of the company will not be accepted.
-However, we allow minor solicitation as long as the main focus of the talk remains dominantly educational in nature.
+Please note that we kindly ask that talks avoid being primarily promotional in nature.
+However, speakers are welcome to provide relevant information about their company, recruitment opportunities, and other related aspects, as long as the educational and technical focus of the talk remains intact.

 ----------------